-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. corporate governance.
+Information on the Investment Adviser's corporate governance principles can be found in its Proxy Voting Procedures and Principles.

-Asset allocation describes the share of investments in specific assets
+Asset allocation describes the share of investments in specific assets.

-- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+- turnover reflecting the share of revenue from green activities of investee companies. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

+- operational expenditure (OpEx) reflecting green operational activities of investee companies.